Skip to main contentSkip to footer

 UKWPMED scheme

-BSMS has been working with five other medical schools across the country to look at ways to get our widening participation programmes recognised at each others' institutions.
+BSMS has been working with six other medical schools across the country to look at ways to get our widening participation programmes recognised at each others' institutions.
 The purpose of this is to further support students from a widening participation background who may want to apply at a university in a different part of the country.

 The UKWPMED scheme is open to students in Year 13 who have successfully completed a specific widening participation programme at a medical school that is participating.